Socialism: Economics

+Socialist economic models differ in the ownership of productive assets, the mechanisms used to allocate resources, and the governance of enterprises.

+Social ownership may take public, cooperative, community, or employee forms; allocation may rely primarily on planning or on markets; and enterprises may be administered hierarchically or through worker self-management.

+The original conception of socialism was an economic system whereby production was organised in a way to directly produce goods and services for their utility (or use-value in classical and Marxian economics), with the direct allocation of resources in terms of physical units as opposed to financial calculation and the economic laws of capitalism (see law of value), often entailing the end of capitalistic economic categories such as rent, interest, profit and money.
+In a fully developed socialist economy, production and balancing factor inputs with outputs becomes a technical process to be undertaken by engineers.

 The economic anarchy of capitalist society as it exists today is, in my opinion, the real source of the evil. ...
 I am convinced there is only one way to eliminate these grave evils, namely through the establishment of a socialist economy, accompanied by an educational system which would be oriented toward social goals.
 In such an economy, the means of production are owned by society itself and are utilised in a planned fashion.
 A planned economy, which adjusts production to the needs of the community, would distribute the work to be done among all those able to work and would guarantee a livelihood to every man, woman, and child.
 The education of the individual, in addition to promoting his own innate abilities, would attempt to develop in him a sense of responsibility for his fellow men in place of the glorification of power and success in our present society.